-The Lachatao property, located in Oaxaca Mexico, consists of three claims known as Lizi 1, Lizi 1 Fraccion 2, and Lizi 1 Fraccion 3 covering 5,126 hectares and staked by the Company.
+The Lachatao property, located in Oaxaca Mexico, consists of three claims that were staked by the Company known as Lizi 1, Lizi 1 Fraccion 2, and Lizi 1 Fraccion 3, which together cover 5,126 hectares.
 Targets in the property include high-grade gold bonanza veins in black shales as well as stockworks and disseminated gold in volcanic rocks.